Learning Nonlinear Functions Using Regularized Greedy Forest

 GBDT constructs a decision forest which is an additive model of $K$ decision trees.
 The method has been very successful for many application problems, and its main advantage is that the method can automatically find nonlinear interactions via decision tree learning (which can easily deal with heterogeneous data), and it has relatively few tuning parameters for a nonlinear learning scheme (the main tuning parameters are the shrinkage parameter $s$, number of terminals per tree $J$, and the number of trees $K$).
 However, it has a number of disadvantages as well.
 First, there is no explicit regularization in the algorithm, and in fact, it is argued in \cite{ZhYu05} that the shrinkage parameter $s$ plus early stopping (that is $K$) interact together as a form of regularization.
 In addition, the number of nodes $J$ can also be regarded as a form of regularization.
-The interaction of these parameters in term of regularization is unclear, and the resulting implicit regularization may not be effective.
+The interaction of these parameters in terms of regularization is unclear, and the resulting implicit regularization may not be effective.
 The second issue is also a consequence of using small step size $s$ as implicit regularization.
-Use of small $s$ can lead to a huge number of trees, which is very undesirable as it leads to high computational cost of applications (i.e., making predictions).
-Note that in order to achieve good performance, it is often necessary to choose a small shrinkage parameter $s$ and hence large $K$; in the extremely scenario of $\epsilon$-boosting, one needs an infinite number of trees.
+Use of small $s$ could lead to a huge model, which is very undesirable as it leads to high computational cost of applications (i.e., making predictions).
 Third, the regression tree learner is treated as a black box, and its only purpose is to return $J$ nonlinear terminal decision rule basis functions.
 This again may not be effective because the procedure separates tree learning and forest learning, and hence the algorithm itself is not necessarily the most effective method to construct the decision forest.